-Of the four page boys in the bridal party, one of the Mulroney twins sported a facial expression of abject enthusiasm, quickly making him the most relatable guest at the royal wedding (and the best thing on Twitter today).
+Of the four page boys in the bridal party, one of the Mulroney twins sported a facial expression of abject enthusiasm, quickly making him the most relatable guest at the royal wedding (and the best thing on Twitter that day).

 — GIPHY (@GIPHY) May 19, 2018

-By now, we’re used to seeing Princess Charlotte and Prince George stealing the show wherever they go, just because of how adorable they are – and the royal wedding was no exception.
-We’re particularly smitten by the pint-sized princess, who was among six bridesmaids, in her white-dress-and-flower-crown ensemble.
+By now, we’re used to seeing Princess Charlotte, Prince George, and Prince Louis stealing the show wherever they go, just because of how adorable they are – and the royal wedding was no exception.
+We were particularly smitten by the pint-sized princess, who was one of the six bridesmaids and wore a white-dress-and-flower-crown ensemble.

-The world collectively gushed when the prince mouthed, “You look amazing,” as his bride approached him at the altar – only to laugh in disbelief when a video of him saying, “I’m shitting it” went viral.
+The world collectively gushed when the prince mouthed, “You look amazing” as his bride approached him at the altar – only to laugh in disbelief when a video of him saying, “I’m shitting it” went viral.
 Turns out, no, he wasn’t being quite that honest.
 See what he actually said in the clip, below.

 Power of Love